bekk/bekk-christmas/post/functional/fabulous-xamarin-forms.md

 post_day: 11
 title: Fabulous Xamarin Forms
 image: ''
+ingress: ''
-ingress: >-
+description: >-
-  F# is a fully supported language for creating cross-platform apps with Xamarin.
-This article teaches you to use the Fabulous framework on top of Xamarin Forms, using the Model-View-Update architecture, to quickly craft fabulous apps!
+  F# is a fully supported language for creating cross-platform apps using Xamarin.
+This article teaches you to use the Fabulous framework on top of Xamarin Forms, utilizing the Model-View-Update architecture, to quickly craft fabulous apps!
 links:
   - title: Getting Started